To develop world class community leaders

 Until this, there was nowhere for brands to learn how to develop successful online communities.
 Too many were repeating the same mistakes with predictably, dismal, results.

-Alison teachers the Australian FeverBee course, which is run in association with Quiip.
+Alison has created the recorded lessons for the starter course, which is run in association with Quiip.

 Alison is a respected practitioner in the online community management industry, founder of the Australian Community Managers Group and Australia’s Online Community Management Conference, swarm (@swarmconf).